bradschwartz/docker-credential-ghcr-login/README.md

 utilities to ensure the PAT has `write:packages` access.
 If it does not, it will run the web-auth flow from the CLI and overwrite the existing token.

+Once that is finished, we just rely on the `gh` configuration files as the source of truth for a username and token, and provide that to the docker daemon when requested.

 # Configuration

 Add this as a `credsHelper` in your Docker CLI Config: